Helen Virginia (Skipjack boat): First all-female skipjack crew

 Swedish-born Katarina Ennerfelt, longtime sailor and part owner of Helen Virginia, had previously captained the Hilda M. Willing in the 2013 Choptank Heritage Skipjack Race in Cambridge, Maryland.
 That led to the idea of an all-female crew as a way to draw attention to the historic Chesapeake Bay fleet of skipjacks.
 In an interview, Ennerfelt stated that “We wanted to do this to create some noise about the Skipjacks.
 There are not many remaining, and to restore the ones we have left is a major undertaking, both financially and physically.”

-The decision was made to form a crew made up of local Deal Island, Maryland and Chance, Maryland women, as opposed to assembling a crew of the most experienced female sailors.
+The decision was made to form a crew made up of local Deal Island and Chance women, as opposed to assembling a crew of the most experienced female sailors.
 Five of the nine crew members had never sailed before.
-The crew that was selected to train and enter the race consisted of Katarina Ennerfelt (Captain), Eileen Cross, Carrie Day, April Hall, April Benton, Josie Brown, Elizabeth Weglein, Sarah Gleason, and Melissa Bailey.
+The crew that was selected to train and enter the race consisted of Katarina Ennerfelt (captain), Eileen Cross, Carrie Day, April Hall, April Benton, Josie Brown, Elizabeth Weglein, Sarah Gleason, and Melissa Bailey.
 The crew trained for a total of 30 hours over five weeks, part of that time being spent painting Helen Virginia to get her ready in time for the race.
 Since the restoration of the vessel was not completed until ten days before the race, the crew practiced on the Rebecca Ruark with Captain Wade Murphy, and with the crew aboard Nathan of Dorchester, two skipjacks that would compete with them on race day.
-The crew was only able to begin training together aboard Helen Virginia on the Friday before the Monday Labor day race.
+The crew was only able to begin training together aboard Helen Virginia on the Friday before the Monday race.

 The race

-The weather forecast for Deal Island on Labor Day, September 1, 2014 called for rain and scattered thunderstorms all day.
+The weather forecast for Deal Island on Labor Day—September 1, 2014—called for rain and scattered thunderstorms all day.
 However, the skies cleared during the race and the ten competing skipjacks sailed under blue skies and hot sun.
 Every crew member aboard Helen Virginia stayed at their stations the entire race, even sharing a water bottle between four of them when the heat became intense, rather than risking one of them leaving their post for more water.
 By about 30 yards from the finish line, it was clear that they would win, and the emotions of making history finally took over as the crowds on shore gave a standing ovation.
 Captain Katarina Ennerfelt said after the race, "When we started to get really, really close to the finish line and then it was like okay we're going to win now.
 We haven't won yet.
 And then, we were twenty-five yards out and started crying."

 "When we crossed the finish line we were hugging and crying," said April Benton.

 Captain Ennerfelt donated the $1,000 prize back to the race sponsor, the Deal Island-Chance Lions Club.